KevinMarquette/kevinmarquette.github.io/_draft/DSL Design Patterns.md

 tags: [PowerShell, DSL, Design Patterns, Advanced]
 ---

-When I was working on my DSL, I found that I had to be more creative with my implementations that I do with normal advanced functions.
-When it comes to writing a CmdLet, there are lots of community standards and expected behaviors already defined.
+When I was working on my DSL, I found that I had to be more creative with my advanced functions implementations than I do with normal advanced functions.
+When it comes to writing a script CmdLet, there are lots of community standards and expected behaviors already defined.

 When creating a DSL, you may be bending a lot of those best practices to create the best user experience.
-When optimizing for the user, you may find yourself collecting and processing data in different ways.
+When optimizing for the user, you may find yourself collecting and processing data using different technique.

 The goal of this post is to show you different approaches you can take in crafting a DSL.

 This is the third post in a series on writing DSLs in PowerShell.

 * Part 1: [Intro to Domain-Specific Languages](/2017-02-26-Powershell-DSL-intro-to-domain-specific-languages-part-1)
 * Part 2: [Writing a DSL for RDC Manager](/2017-03-04-Powershell-DSL-example-RDCMan)
-* Part 3: CmdLet based DSL design patterns
+* Part 3: CmdLet based DSL design patterns (This post)

 # Index